Skip to content

 Usage

-You can check a successful installation by running
+You can verify a successful installation by running:

 Supported entry points:

-A detailed description on how to use each component can be accessed via the sidebar.
+A detailed description of how to use each component is available via the sidebar.

 Info

-When running benchmarks on a cluster, it can happen that jobs fail due to the following error:
+When running benchmarks on a cluster, jobs may fail due to the following error:

 runlim error: group pid <X> larger than child pid <Y>

-For single-process systems under test (SUT) this issue can be avoided by using the runlim option --single in the corresponding template script (e.g. templates/seq-generic.sh).
-In that case, {run.solver} should either be the SUT executable or exec should be used if {run.solver} refers to a shell script.
+For single-process systems under test (SUT), this issue can be avoided by using the runlim option --single in the corresponding template script (e.g., templates/seq-generic-single.sh).
+In that case, {run.solver} should either be the SUT executable or you should use exec if {run.solver} refers to a shell script.

-If you can't or don't want to use --single, the verify_results.sh script can be used to find jobs, which failed due to a runlim error, delete the corresponding .finished files and create a new start script excluding jobs already run.
+If you cannot use --single, the verify_results.sh script can be used to identify jobs that failed due to a runlim error, remove the corresponding .finished files, and generate a new start script that excludes jobs which have already completed.